bseltz-cohesity/scripts/powershell/backupNowAndCopy/README.md

 *  -keepArchiveFor: days to keep in archive (default is 5 days)
 *  -replicateTo: (optional) name of remote cluster to replicate to
 *  -keepReplicaFor: days to keep replica for (default is 5 days)
+*  -enable: (optional) enable a paused job before running, then disable when done

 ## Download the script